kurtatwork/KurtAtWork-OpenSea-Auto-Uploader/README.md

 # KurtAtWork-OpenSea-Automatic-Uploader version-1.0.0

 Hey everyone, I forked a copy of another Auto-Uploader that I downloaded from a github repo.
-Former code had issues uploading multiple NFTs (i could only get it to do mint and list ONE NFT no matter what i did to the code to change it, tried many many changes), also there were issues with actually listing them (former code only had a comment at the line where the sale was supposed to happen saying 'Do this'), and other problems.
+Former code had issues uploading multiple NFTs (i could only get it to mint and list ONE NFT no matter what i did to the code to change it, tried many many changes), also there were issues with actually listing them (former code only had a comment at the line where the sale was supposed to happen saying 'Do this'), and other problems.

 after weeks of trying to get it to upload more than one NFT at a time and having zero success, I ended up giving up on modifying the old code and decided to rewrite the entire thing from the ground up and using a few bits and pieces from the old code that actually worked.